 Introduction; Forword by David Epston; Part 1: From individualised to family-oriented practices; 1: A narrative family-psychiatrist; 2: Collaborative Family Therapy; Part 2: Narrative collaborative practices; 3: I am not the problem!
 We are the heroes!; 4: Mattering is at the heart of the matter; 5: Not untidy scribbles but a beautiful illustration of my life; 6: The helping map as a guiding light; 7: Therapeutic letter-writing; 8: Telling stories that make sense and inspire; Part 3: Narrative Psychiatric practices; 9: Naming?
 How might a diagnosis be best for me?; 10: Me, the Medicine and My Diagnosis; 11: Developing and co-creating shared wisdom; 12: Empowering the entire family; 13: Family Community meetings that matter; Part 4: Narrative agency practices; 14: Weaving the collaborative spirit through all our practices; 15: A continuously curious learning team; 16: The art of true helping; do dare to care; Afterword by David Epston; Addendum

-Nina Tejs Jørring simultaneously trained to become a child and adolescent psychiatrist and a narrative family therapist.
-Her vision is that child and adolescent psychiatry becomes more family focused offering co-created treatments.
+Nina Tejs Jørring, MD, founded The Family Therapy unit to combine Narrative Therapy and Child and Adolescent Psychiatry.
+Her vision is that child and adolescent psychiatry becomes more family-focused offering co-created treatments.
 When a child suffers from psychiatric problems, the whole family suffers, therefore the family deserves to receive help together.

 This book by Nina Tejs Jørring with June Alexander and David Epston is humbling in its humanity.
 It provides a vibrant insight into the practice of narrative therapy to work with our fellow human beings and their families in a compassionate, respectful way that can lead to very real changes for them when facing severe challenges from life.
 It brings together knowledge and skill from different fields including medicine, psychology, philosophy, the social sciences and synthesises these, illustrating much of the best of the art of treatment in mental health.
 Informed by science, it goes further, to the heart of establishing collaborative treatment, a journey with families that accompanies them while they establish their own creative solutions.
 It is generously threaded with stories to illustrate the approaches that the lead author and her team have developed from models originating with Michael White and David Epston.